Panel Session: Concealed in Plain Sight

 Ismar Čirkinagić

-Herbarium encapsulates experiences of both mapping of personal trauma and documenting collective remembrance.
-Plants collected from the mass graves and pressed to tell their story parallel the process of exhumation where often only fragments, and not full bodies, are discovered.
+Herbarium encapsulates experiences of both mapping personal trauma and documenting collective remembrance.
+Plants collected from the mass graves are pressed to tell their story parallel to the process of exhumation, where often only fragments, and not full bodies, are discovered.

 Forgotten Battlefield: [re]Interpretation of time, place and memory